-Forming buying groups does not always enable retailers to obtain price discounts from suppliers If the buying group is formed by retailers who operate on the same market, a threat of collective delisting directly weakens the supplier's bargaining power.
-Furthermore, Caprice et Rey (2015) show that centralizing the listing decision increases retailers' bargaining power towards their suppliers by mitigating the costs of a failure in negotiation (outside option).
-Indeed, when a retailer delists a product, the other members of the buying groups also stop selling that product.
+Forming buying groups does not always enable retailers to obtain price discounts from suppliers If the buying group is formed by retailers who operates on the same market, a threat of collective delisting directly weakens the supplier's bargaining power.
+Furthermore, Caprice et Rey (2015) show that centralizing the listing decision increases retailers' bargaining power towards their suppliers by mitigating the costs of failed negotiations (outside option).
+Indeed, when a retailer delists a product, the other members of the buying groups make the same decision.

-Nevertheless, building alliances to make joint purchases does not always result in successful price bargaining .
-As shown by Chambolle, Muniesa et Ravon (2007), buying groups can also reduce suppliers' ability to price discriminate between retailers since the buying group improves the transparency on tariffs among the members of the group.
+Nevertheless, building alliances to make joint purchases does not always result in successful price bargaining6.
+As shown by Chambolle, Muniesa et Ravon (2007), buying groups can also reduce suppliers' ability to price discriminate between retailers since individual purchasing conditions are common knowledge among the members of the group.
 If one member of the group obtains a price discount through a secret contract, the buying group agreement ensures to every member of the alliance the same purchasing price.
 This reduces retailers' incentives to ask for price discounts and also makes each price discount more costly for suppliers.
-Hence, buying group formation may result in higher wholesale prices.
+Hence, buying group formation may result in higher wholesale prices 7.

-Price discounts obtained by buying groups do not necessarily result in lower retail prices This only happens if (1) the competition between retailers is sufficiently intense in the downstream market (voir Gaudin, 2018), and (2) if wholesale tariffs are linear\ (see Ungern-Sternberg, 1996; lozzi et Valletti, 2014).
-However, it is clear that the distribution sector has reached high levels of concentration in Europe (see Barros, Brito et Lucena, 2006), which may impede the first condition.
+Price discounts obtained by buying groups do not necessarily result in lower retail prices This only happens if (1) the competition between retailers is sufficiently intense in the downstream market (voir Gaudin, 2018), and (2) if prices are linear (see Ungern-Sternberg, 1996; lozzi et Valletti, 2014) However, it is clear that the distribution sector has reached high levels of concentration in Europe (see Barros, Brito et Lucena, 2006), which may impede the first condition.
 Moreover, several studies have highlighted the pro-collusive aspects of buying group.
 While the concentration of demand may make collusion between suppliers more difficult (Rotemberg et Saloner, 1989) buying groups may, on the other hand, favour collusion on the downstream market (Doyle et Han, 2014; Piccolo et Miklós-Thal, 2012; Normann, Rosch et Schultz, 2015).
-Additionally, the existence of fixed fees - due to listing or other measures - provide evidence of the non-linearity of pricing (See for instance Villas-Boas, 2007), which goes against the second condition.
+Additionally, the existence of fixed premia - due to listing or other measures - provide evidence of the nonlinearity of pricing (See for instance Villas-Boas, 2007), which goes against the second condition.

 Buying groups formation may reduce the variety of products offered to consumers The benefit of joint negotiation by retailers lies mainly in the competition of suppliers for access to the market, which may lead to a reduction in product variety.
 Inderst et Shaffer (2007) show that retailers operating in several markets - where consumer preferences differ - obtain better prices if they commit to (de)listing the same products.
-This mechanism leads to a reduction in variety without any price reduction for consumers .
+This mechanism leads to a reduction in variety without any price reduction for consumers 8.

 Empirical results about the impact of buying groups Empirical analyses of buying groups in the literature are scarcer than theoretical ones.
-Lewis et Pflum (2015) show that hospitals member of a buying group have a higher " bargaining ability\ " than independent hospitals.
-This may also explain why the former category of hospitals
+Lewis et Pflum (2015) show that hospitals part of a buying group have a higher " bargaining ability " than independent hospitals.
+This may also explain why the former category of hospitals manages to obtain more advantageous prices in the bargaining with health insurance companies.
+This empirical